 This is a static analysis only.
 More complicated transient heat transfer models can be treated.
 Thermal model idealizations are available for 2D problems (analogous to plane stress and plane strain models), and beams and shells can also be treated.
 Some special care must be taken when dealing with convective heat transfer from these idealized geometries.
-Also, Thermal cannot presently handle radiation heat transfer problems directly.
+Although Creo can handle radiation heat transfer problems, that type of problem will not be dealt with here.